 Class sessions consist of lecture and discussion on key aspects of Napoleon's glance, a review of cases that show it in action, and in-class exercises and videos.
-After Session 1 you will get a set of pre-class readings and handouts for the rest of the course.
+There are two readings on Canvas for Day 1, plus two brief pre-class survey assignments.
+During Day 1 you will get a set of pre-class readings and handouts for the rest of the course.

-Requirements for the course are: do the readings, attend class, answer an online survey question before each session, and send me a "Course Note" every two weeks.
-There is an optional extra-credit paper: see below for instructions.
+Requirements for the course are: do the readings, attend class, answer an online survey question before each session, and send me a "Nightly Note."
+For extra credit, you can do a paper on some aspect of Napoleon's glance that interests you.
 Email the TA about makeups or other grading questions.